oracle/python-cx_Oracle/doc/src/objecttype.rst

 .. note::

    This object is an extension to the DB API.
-It is returned by the :meth:`~ObjectType.newobject()` call and can be bound to variables of type cx_Oracle.OBJECT.
+It is returned by the :meth:`ObjectType.newobject()` call and can be bound to variables of type :data:`~cx_Oracle.OBJECT`.
 Attributes can be retrieved and set directly.

 .. method:: Object.append(element)